 Requires students to focus on a particular change topic or issue in order to analyze it, prepare a research report, and present a final seminar.

-Repeat Status: Not repeatable for credit Restrictions: Can enroll if classification is Senior.

-Prerequisites: ENVS 441 [Min Grade: D] or ENVR 441 [Min Grade: D]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Restrictions: Can enroll if major is ENSS or major is ENVS or major is GEO and classification is Senior.
+Prerequisites: ENVS 441 [Min Grade: D]